kvndhrty/QuadConv/README.md

 ```console
 conda create --file=environment.yaml
 ```
 which will install all necessary packages in the conda environment `QuadConv`.
 It might be faster in some cases to just install the packages individually.
-I would recommend installing the PyTorch, Nvidia, and PYG packages together, followed by the default packages, and then the pip packages.
+We would recommend installing the PyTorch, Nvidia, and PYG packages together, followed by the default packages, and then the pip packages.

 For local development, it is easiest to install `core` as a pip package in editable mode using the following command from within the top level of this repository:
 ```console
 pip install -e .
 ```
-Although, the main experiment script can still be run without doing this.
+The main experiment script can still be run without doing this, but the notebooks will be non-functional.

 ### Data Acquisition
 To obtain the datasets used in our paper...